Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/enable-debug-logging.md

 }
 ```

-When launched, if your app is resuming from a backgrounded state, iOS might call your `applicationWillEnterForeground:` delegate method.
+When launched, if your app is resuming from a backgrounded state, iOS may call your `applicationWillEnterForeground:` delegate method.
 You also need to call `lifecycleStart:`, but this time you do not need all of the supporting code that you used in `application:didFinishLaunchingWithOptions:`:

 ```objectivec
 - (void) applicationWillEnterForeground:(UIApplication *)application {